kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 * **ExtProc attribute processing**: For more information, see [ExtProc attribute processing](#extproc).
 * **JWT tokens**: The behavior for extracting JWT tokens changed.
 Previously, the JWT token was cut into non-base64 characters.
 Now, the entire JWT token is passed for validation.
 This change can be reverted temporarily by setting `envoy.reloadable_features.token_passed_entirely` to `false`.
 * **HTTP2 host header**: The HTTP2 host header is discarded if the `:authority` header is received.
 This change makes Envoy compliant with the HTTP2 request pseudo-header field implementation.
 For more information, see the [HTTP2 reference](https://www.rfc-editor.org/rfc/rfc9113#section-8.3.1).
 You can temporarily revert this change by setting the `envoy.reloadable_features.http2_discard_host_header` runtime flag to `false`.
-* **Transfer encoding header**: THe transfer encoding header is removed from downstream request headers.
-You can temporarily revert thsi change by setting `envoy.reloadable_features.sanitize_te` to `false`.
+* **Transfer encoding header**: The transfer encoding header is removed from downstream request headers.
+You can temporarily revert this change by setting `envoy.reloadable_features.sanitize_te` to `false`.

 ### Changelogs